 6.1 The right to not to be contacted again

-Under the GDPR regulations that come into force in May 2018, if you exercise your right not to be contacted for the purpose of market research you are exercising your right to restrict processing.
+UK Data Protection Act 2018 and GDPR regulations, if you exercise your right not to be contacted for the purpose of market research you are exercising your right to restrict processing.
 When processing is restricted, Opinion Health is permitted to store the personal data, but not further process it.

 6.2 The right to be forgotten (erasure)

-Under new GDPR regulations that come into force in May 2018, you will have the right to request the deletion or removal of personal data where there is no compelling reason for its continued processing.
+UK Data Protection Act 2018 and GDPR regulations, you will have the right to request the deletion or removal of personal data where there is no compelling reason for its continued processing.
 If an individual specifically asks that their personal data is deleted and that they are not contacted again, the conflict between the two requests should be pointed out and their consent to hold their personal data for the purpose of making sure they are not contacted for market research should be requested.

 6.3 The Rights of Access of the Data Subject (SAR)

-Under new GDPR guidelines that come into force in May 2018, all participants will have the right to get confirmation of all the information that Opinion Health has about them, access to this information and any other supplementary information within 30 days from request.
+UK Data Protection Act 2018 and GDPR regulations ,all participants will have the right to get confirmation of all the information that Opinion Health has about them, access to this information and any other supplementary information within 30 days from request.

 6.4 Right to rectification